Marie-Lou Laprise

 Interests

-• Neural networks, large language models, dynamical systems and complexity
+• Neural networks, large language models, complex systems

 Education